XPRIZE/GLEXP-Team-CCI/pubbly_schoolhouse/README.md

     * Mount TWRP to local
     * Manually move backup from SD card to desired location

-That folder of images is the entire Xprize submission.
+That folder of images is the entire XPRIZE submission.

 ## Deploying

 The deploy process is equally complicated, and we wrote both Bash and Shell scripts to automate the headache.
-For more detailed instructions, checkout [Pubbly Submission Installation](https://github.com/PubblyDevelopment/pubbly_submission_installation)
+For more detailed instructions, check out [Pubbly Submission Installation](https://github.com/PubblyDevelopment/pubbly_submission_installation)